DrBiznes/WynnWeaponViewer/README.md

 1. Make sure you have Fabric Loader and Fabric API installed
 2. Download and install version 2.1.1 or later of Wynntils
-3. Download the latest version of Wynncraft Weapon Viewer from the versions page
+3. Download the latest version of Wynncraft Weapon Bigger from the versions page
 4. Place the downloaded .jar file in your Minecraft mods folder

 ## Future Features